Are marketing students satisfied with how teaching is delivered?

 How Student Voice Analytics helps you

-• Measure topic and sentiment over time for delivery, with drill‑downs from provider to school, department and programme.
+• Measure topic and sentiment over time for delivery, with drill-downs from provider to school, department, and programme.

-• Benchmark like‑for‑like across disciplines and demographics, including mode, age, domicile and campus/site.
+• Benchmark like-for-like across disciplines and demographics, including mode, age, domicile, and campus/site.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.